After 16 years, the Evangelical Lutheran Church in America will return to the Midwest city of Milwaukee Wisconsin for the 15th Churchwide Assembly.

 Is my hotel room cost paid for by the ELCA?

 Voting members and advisory members will have their hotel rooms paid for as long as they share a room with another voting or advisory member.
 Those who wish to have a private room will be charged one-half of the room rate + tax, per room, per night.
-Room rate information will be made available in late Summer 2018.
+Room rate information will be made available in Spring of 2019.

 What is a congregation observer, and how do they register?